 What if I get sick or injured?
 A doctor or nurse is always available during your Cuba Explorer trip, at your accommodations, a nearby clinic, or enroute to tour activities.

-Visit our Vaccinations for Cuba page for updates about coronavirus, and general health and safety concerns in Cuba.
+Visit our Vaccinations for Cuba page for updates about COVID-19, and general health and safety concerns in Cuba.

-Should I believe Trump’s ludicrous travel alerts about Cuba?
+Should I believe US government travel alerts about Cuba?
 All advanced nations consider Cuba to be one of the safest travel destinations.
-The Trump administration is the only government that issues unfounded politically motivated travel warnings about Cuba.
-Sigh.
+Perhaps, under president Biden, the White House will take a more diplomatic and civilized approach to Cuba and not politicize travel warnings.

-Offline Cuba map – never get lost in Havana or on the island
+Great offline Cuba map – never get lost in Havana

 Paper maps can be hard to find, costly, and awkward.